 The U.S. Environmental Protection Agency has designated biodiesel an advanced biofuel.
-Compared with regular diesel fuel, biodiesel generates 78.5 percent fewer CO2 emissions from production and use.
-Biodiesel contributes to a sustainable environment.
+Compared with regular diesel fuel, biodiesel generates up to 86 percent fewer CO_2 emissions from production and use.
+Biodiesel is also a non-toxic and biodegradable fuel, which promotes a healthy environment.

-FOR MORE DIESEL AND BIODIESEL INFORMATION
+FOR MORE DIESEL AND BIODIESEL INFORMATION HELPLINE: 1.800.929.3437

-HELPLINE: 1.800.929.3437

-This helpline exists to assist diesel users with diesel- and biodiesel-related questions, troubleshoot and diagnose problems, and provide guidance on proper fuel handling and tank maintenance practices.
+This helpline exists to assist diesel users with diesel- and biodiesel-related questions, troubleshoot and diagnose problems and provide guidance on proper fuel handling and tank maintenance practices.